The Twin Miracle: The Miracle Tournament

-According to the Pali account of the story, the six rival teachers go to King Bimbisara of Magadha to sponsor the contest.
-To the rival teachers' surprise, the Buddha accepts the challenge, stating that the rule forbidding miracles applied to his monks but not to him, in the same way that subjects are forbidden from picking from the royal orchard, but not the king himself.
-In the Sanskrit version of the story, the rival teachers go first to King Bimbasara to host the contest but are turned down, and then go to King Pasenadi of Kosala who agrees to host the tournament if the Buddha agrees.
-In this version, the Buddha advises his followers against doing such miracles, but states he will do this miracle because all Buddhas are supposed to perform the twin miracle.
+According to the Pali recording, the six jealous teachers go to King Bimbisara of Magadha to sponsor the contest.
+To the rival teachers' surprise, the Buddha accepts the challenge, stating that the rule forbidding miracles applied to his monks but not to him, in the same way that subjects are forbidden from picking fruit from the royal orchard, but not the king himself.
+Sravasti is chosen as the place where the miracles will be performed since the Twin Miracle is always performed there by the Buddhas, for a date four months later.